jzombie/sshfs-mac-docker/README.md

 # docker-sshfs

-Experimental repo to provide SSHFS to Mac w/o installing Mac Fuse and patching the kernel.
+Experimental repo to provide SSHFS to Mac w/o installing macFUSE and patching the kernel with a custom ktext.

 Remote filesystem is mounted in container via SSHFS and exposed to Mac via Samba.